What Nobody Tells You About Spiritual Organizations

 The Paradox at the Center

-Here's the tension that nobody talks about:
+The tension that nobody talks about:

 Spirituality is often about dissolving ego, surrendering control, releasing attachment to outcomes.
 The path, in many traditions, leads toward freedom from hierarchical thinking - toward seeing everyone as fundamentally equal expressions of the same consciousness, or whatever language your particular tradition uses.